 - 1. All academic courses of either institution are subject to cross enrollment. - 2.
 The cross enrollment student will be obligated to pay the host institution all laboratory fees and other special charges normally made for certain courses. - 3.
 Cross enrollment must occur during coinciding terms.
 If the enrollment status at the home institution changes during the term, the student may remain enrolled at the host institution by paying all normal tuition and fees retroactive to the beginning of the term. - 4.
-Students will be cross enrolled only upon approval of their Dean and upon presentation of cross enrollment permission forms to the Registrar at the host institution. - 5.
+Students will be cross enrolled only upon approval of their deans and upon presentation of cross enrollment permission forms to the Registrar at the host institution. - 5.
 Cross enrolled students are subject to all other rules and regulations of the host institution. - 6.
-At the request of the student, the Registrar of the host institution will forward all grades of cross enrolled students to the Registrar of the home institution at the end of each term.
+Before the end of the cross enrollment term, a cross-enrolled student must contact the Registrar of the host institution in order to have any grade forwarded to the Registrar of the home institution.